Books

 Cambridge University Press1987

-One of the most important social groups in mosern France are the so-called cadres- middle-to-high level administrative personnel, who nonetheless differ among themselves in termes of their income, qualifications, and what they actually do.
+| One of the most important social groups in mosern France are the so-called cadres- middle-to-high level administrative personnel, who nonetheless differ among themselves in termes of their income, qualifications, and what they actually do.
 The occupational groups that constitute tha cadres are present in almost all advanced industrial societies, but it is only in France that they have formed a conscious collectivity.
 In this book, Luc Boltanski presents a sociological and historical study of the formation og this social group, and examines centrally important sociological questions about the nature of social class.
 In contrast to historically deterministic theories of class formation, wether Marxist or functionalist, Boltanski argues that collective identity arises not solely in response to underlying objective class realities, but through a complex process of political negociation.
 He shows that the emergence of the cadres in France was the product of a particular set of political circumstances that arose at a critical historical conjuncture.
 He reveals the importance of the period from 1930 to 1945 for the political representation of professional interests in France, showing that during that time the administrative definition of “citizen” came to be couched in socio-professionals, and particularly the cadres, had become the benchmark against which ordinary people define themselves.
+This innovative approach to the study of class formation and the construction of social theory.
+Furthermore, in successfully integrating perspectives from sociology, history, political science, economics, anthropology and semiotics the book offers an excellent example of the kind of unified social science that emerges from the breakdown of traditional disciplines, and an invaluable guide to future work of this sort. |

 Rethinking Comparative Cultural Sociology: Repertoires of Evaluation in France and the United States